hslua/hslua-module-system/README.md

 ### Path Manipulation Functions

 This library includes wrappers around the following functions from the [filepath](https://hackage.haskell.org/package/filepath-1.4.2.1/docs/System-FilePath.html) library for the current platform (POSIX or Windows).
-All examples below are for (POSIX systems)[https://hackage.haskell.org/package/filepath-1.4.2.1/docs/System-FilePath-Posix.html].
+All examples below are for [POSIX systems](https://hackage.haskell.org/package/filepath-1.4.2.1/docs/System-FilePath-Posix.html).

 #### take_directory